-- Applicants must hold a bachelor's degree and a transcript(s) reflecting completion of all prerequisites listed below.. - The transcript(s) must show successful completion of the following courses at the college level with a C or above, completed within seven years of applicant's desired program start date: - 9 credits of Chemistry that include topics in both Organic Chemistry and Biochemistry (multiple combinations of General, Organic and Biochemistry coursework can be acceptable; General, Organic, and Biochemistry would usually be in the course titles to be acceptable). (i.e. CHM-101, CHM-110, CHM-111, CHM-113, CHM-115, CHM-231, CHM-232, CHM-350, CHM-360) - 6 credits of Anatomy and Physiology (combined), or 3 credits of Anatomy and 3 credits of Physiology (students must have completed both Anatomy and Physiology, together or separately). (i.e. BIO-201, BIO-201L, BIO-202, BIO-202L) - 3 credits of Statistics (i.e. MAT-274) - 3 credits of Microbiology (i.e. BIO-205) - 3 credits of Nutrition at the upper-division level (i.e. BIO-319, NSC-305, NSC-350, NSC-419) - Prerequisite GPA will be calculated from the prerequisite coursework completed and must be 3.0 or higher (on a 4.0 scale) to be considered for admission. - Applicants will be asked to indicate any work history in nutrition, dietetics, or related fields; an applicable work history can be considered if an applicant's prerequisite coursework was completed more than seven years ago. - Applicants must provide contact information for two current/previous instructors or volunteer or employment supervisors who are willing to complete a form of recommendation for the applicant. - These courses of those above are within GCU's Bachelor of Science in Nutritional Sciences degree program and meet the prerequisite requirements, but students may be able to meet the requirements with different coursework if completed in another program or at another institution.
+- Applicants must hold a bachelor's degree and a transcript(s) reflecting completion of all prerequisites listed below.. - The transcript(s) must show successful completion of the following courses at the college level with a C or above, completed within seven years of applicant's desired program start date: - 9 credits of Chemistry that include topics in both Organic Chemistry and Biochemistry (multiple combinations of General, Organic and Biochemistry coursework can be acceptable; General, Organic, and Biochemistry would usually be in the course titles to be acceptable). (i.e. CHM-101, CHM-110, CHM-111, CHM-113, CHM-115, CHM-231, CHM-232, CHM-350, CHM-360) - 6 credits of Anatomy and Physiology (combined), or 3 credits of Anatomy and 3 credits of Physiology (students must have completed both Anatomy and Physiology, together or separately). (i.e. BIO-201, BIO-201L, BIO-202, BIO-202L) - 3 credits of Statistics (i.e. MAT-274) - 3 credits of Microbiology (i.e. BIO-205) - 3 credits of Nutrition at the upper-division level (i.e. BIO-319, NSC-305, NSC-350, NSC-419) These courses of those above are within GCU's Bachelor of Science in Nutritional Sciences degree program and meet the pre-requisite requirements, but students may be able to meet the requirements with different coursework if completed in another program or at another institution.

+- Prerequisite GPA will be calculated from the prerequisite coursework completed and must be 3.0 or higher (on a 4.0 scale) to be considered for admission. - Applicants will be asked to indicate any work history in nutrition, dietetics, or related fields; an applicable work history can be considered if an applicant's prerequisite coursework was completed more than seven years ago. - Applicants must provide contact information for two current/previous instructors or volunteer or employment supervisors who are willing to complete a recommendation for the applicant.